drcrypterdotru/ZeroShell-Manager/README.md

-# ZeroShell-Manager
- ZeroShell Manager (GUI) is a Tool designed to help users manage their Webshells
 # ZeroShell Manager v1.0 GUI

 **🚀 ZeroShell Manager** is a tool designed to help users manage their web shells through a user-friendly graphical interface built with Tkinter.
 With its simple UI, it offers both light and dark modes for users preferences.
 While this is the first version, great care has been taken in testing to minimize bugs.